Skip to footer content

 Can IronQR handle QR code generation in ASP.NET Core web applications?

-Yes, IronQR is fully compatible with ASP.NET Core web applications, allowing developers to integrate QR code generation seamlessly into their projects.
+Yes, IronQR is fully compatible with ASP.NET Core web applications, allowing developers to integrate QR code generation into their projects.

 Is it possible to read QR codes with IronQR in .NET Core?